When you’re driving change, you’ll want to remember this quote:

 Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive.”

-When you’re driving people to change, your best intentioned coercion is still coercion.
+When you’re driving people, your best-intended coercion is still coercion.

 Are you being a tyrant about your change?